pvdz/tenko/tests/testcases/regexes/some_annexb_stuff/invalid_escape_char/gen/Character_class_range_right_without_uflag/c.md

 `````
 throws: Lexer error!
-    Regex: The `\c` escape is only legal in a char class without uflag and in webcompat mode; Encountered incorrect range (left>right) when parsing as if without u-flag
+    Regex: The `\c` escape is only legal in a char class without u-flag and in webcompat mode; Encountered incorrect range (left>right) when parsing as if without u-flag

 /[a-\c]/
 ^^^^^^^^------- error